POS · Philadelphia

 Exactly what you get

 A POS that accepts meal-plan, campus-card, and badge-pay tenders, manages menus and prices centrally across the network, rolls up reporting in real time, and integrates stored-value and student-account systems, ending nightly manual reconciliation.
-It connects to inventory management software, accounting software, ERP (Enterprise Resource Planning), and business intelligence dashboards for institutional reporting.
+It connects to inventory management software, accounting software, ERP (Enterprise Resource Planning), and business intelligence (BI) dashboards for institutional reporting.

 How to choose a developer in Philadelphia